Castellanos Family Practice

 HMO- A type of insurance plan which involved the selection of a Primary Care Physician (PCP) and IPA/PPG (also known as a medical group).
 This type of plan requires authorization for certain specialists and diagnostics.

-PPO- A type of insurance plan which generally offers more flexibility than HMO plans, but premiums tend to be higher.
-Does not usually require the selection of a PCP or IPA/PPG
+PPO- A type of insurance plan which generally offers more flexibility than HMO plans; however, premiums and out-of-pocket expenses tend to be higher.
+A PPO policy does not usually require the selection of a PCP or IPA/PPG, but may depending on your plan.

-PCP- Primary Care Physician.
+PCP- this stands for, Primary Care Physician.
 When enrolled in a HMO plan, you can only see your selected PCP for primary care services.

 Medical Group- Also known as IPA/PPG.
 These groups are responsible for payment of claims and authorizing referrals.
 When enrolled in a HMO policy, you are required to select a medical group.
 Each group has its own network of physicians and facilities.